Coen brothers filmography

-Joel and Ethan Coen, collectively referred to as the Coen brothers, are American filmmakers.
+Joel Coen and Ethan Coen, collectively referred to as the Coen brothers, are American filmmakers.
 Their films span many genres and styles, which they frequently subvert or parody.
-The brothers write, direct and produce their films jointly, and have edited almost all of them under the collective pseudonym Roderick Jaynes.
+The brothers have jointly written, directed and produced 18 films, and have edited 15 of them under the collective pseudonym Roderick Jaynes.

 The Coen brothers have been nominated for thirteen Academy Awards together, and individually for one award each, winning Best Original Screenplay for Fargo and Best Picture, Best Director and Best Adapted Screenplay for No Country for Old Men.
-The duo also won the Palme d'Or for Barton Fink (1991) and were nominated for Fargo.
+The duo also won the Palme d'Or for Barton Fink and were nominated for Fargo.